 This is the expected results of the experiment.
-If you change x, then you expect y to happen.
+If we change x, then we expect y to happen.

 This is a measurement that needs to be hit or surpassed.
-This can be a fail metric where if the experiment does not meet the minimum goal, then the project must pivot to a completely new direction.
-The metric can also be a success metric, where the experiment is deemed to be a success if it hits the goal.
-Choosing between the success or fail metric is dependent on if you want the baseline to know when to scrap a project or when to launch a project.
+This can be a fail metric, where if the experiment does not meet the minimum goal, then the project must pivot to a completely new direction.
+This can also be a success metric, where the experiment is deemed a success if it hits the goal.
+Choosing between the success or fail metric is dependent on if we want the baseline to know when to scrap a project or when to launch a project.

 This is the length of time it takes to run the test.
-If the timebox is too short then the amount of data might be too small, or there might not have been enough time for effects to take place.
-But if the timebox is too long you are wasting valuable time collecting unnecessary data.
+If the timebox is too short, then the amount of data might be too small, or there might not have been enough time for effects to take place.
+But if the timebox is too long, we are wasting valuable time collecting unnecessary data.